influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/language/types.md

 ## Generator types

 A _generator type_ represents a value that produces an unknown number of other values.
-The generated values may be of any other type but must all be the same type.
+The generated values may be of any other type, but must all be the same type.

 To be implemented: [IMPL#658](https://github.com/influxdata/platform/query/issues/658) Implement Generators types.